-Internal control and risk management procedures implemented by the Company
+Internal control and risk management procedures implemented by the company

-1. Company's objectives in respect of internal control
+→ Company objectives in respect of internal control

-The internal control function, inspired in practical terms by the AMF framework available at www.amf-france.org, has the following purposes:
+The internal control function, inspired in practical terms by the AMF framework available at www.amf-france. org, has the following purposes:

-- to ensure that management action and the completion of transactions as well as the behaviour of personnel is in line with the framework defined by the Management Board under the control of the Supervisory Board in conditions defined by the bylaws, applicable laws and regulations, and by the internal values, standards and rules of the Company; - to verify that the accounting, financial and management information reported to the Management Board and Supervisory Board or to Committees formed within them, fairly reflects the operations and position of the Company by checking their reliability, traceability and availability; - to prevent and control the risks arising from the business and the risk of errors or fraud, particularly in the accounting and financial areas; - to secure the property, plant and equipment and intangible assets.
+- To ensure that management action and the completion of transactions as well as the behaviour of personnel is in line with the framework defined by the Management Board under the control of the Supervisory Board in conditions defined by the bylaws, applicable laws and regulations, and by the internal values, standards and rules of the company; - To verify that the accounting, financial and management information reported Management Board and Supervisory Board or to Committees formed within them, fairly reflects the operations and position of the company by checking their reliability, traceability and availability; - To prevent and control the risks arising from the business and the risk of errors or fraud, particularly in the accounting and financial areas; - To secure the property, plant and equipment and intangible assets.

-Thus, it strives to ensure:

-- a) compliance with laws and regulations; - b) the application of instructions and directions set by General Management or the Management Board; - c) the proper operation of the internal processes of the Company, notably those concerning the safeguarding of its assets: - d) the reliability of financial information.
+Thus, it strives to ensure: a) compliance with laws and regulations; b) the application of instructions and directions set by General Management or the Management Board; c) the proper operation of the internal processes of the company, notably those concerning the safeguarding of its assets; d) the reliability of financial information.

-It cannot provide an absolute guarantee against any human error
+It cannot provide an absolute guarantee against human

-As far as Somfy Participations is concerned, it should be noted that the companies in which Somfy SA has invested as part of LBO projects and where it holds a majority shareholding are Cotherm Participations SA, NMP SAS (Zurflüh-Feller) and Financière Nouveau Monde SA (Sirem).
+As far as Somfy Participations is concerned, it should be noted that the companies in which Somfy SA has invested as part of LBO projects and where it holds a majority shareholding are NMP SAS (Zurflüh-Feller) and Financière Nouveau Monde SA (Sirem).

-As concerns financial investments, the attention given by Somfy SA to these companies relates particularly to their financial statements, in particular compliance with their banking covenants as well as a follow-up of their strategies.
+With regard to financial investments, the attention given by Somfy SA to these companies relates particularly to their financial statements, in particular compliance with their banking covenants as well as a follow-up of their strategies.